Understanding Graph Neural Networks with Generalized Geometric Scattering Transforms: Abstract

 \section{Abstract}

-The scattering transform is a multilayered wavelet-based deep learning architecture that acts as a model of convolutional neural networks.
-Recently, several works have introduced generalizations of the scattering transform for non-Euclidean settings such as graphs.
-Our work builds upon these constructions by introducing windowed and non-windowed graph scattering transforms based upon a very general class of asymmetric wavelets.
-We show that these asymmetric graph scattering transforms have many of the same theoretical guarantees as their symmetric counterparts.
-This work helps bridge the gap between scattering and other graph neural networks by introducing a large family of networks with provable stability and invariance guarantees.
-This lays the groundwork for future deep learning architectures for graph-structured data that have learned filters and also provably have desirable theoretical properties.
+The scattering transform is a multilayered wavelet-based architecture that acts as a model of convolutional neural networks.
+Recently, several works have generalized the scattering transform to graph-structured data.
+Our work builds upon these constructions by introducing windowed and non-windowed geometric scattering transforms for graphs based upon two very general classes wavelets, which are in most cases based upon asymmetric matrices.
+We show that these transforms have many of the same theoretical guarantees as their symmetric counterparts.
+As a result, the proposed construction unifies and extends known theoretical results for many of the existing graph scattering architectures.
+Therefore, it helps bridge the gap between geometric scattering and other graph neural networks by introducing a large family of networks with provable stability and invariance guarantees.
+These results lay the groundwork for future deep learning architectures for graph-structured data that have learned filters and also provably have desirable theoretical properties.